mheiges/vagrant-webdev/README.md

 It uses a Vagrant box that was hastily converted from the legacy KVM template used for standalone website VMs.
 So treat it as a proof of concept and chance to identify features needed in our next generation VM templates.

+The provisioning will install a CrytpoDB and a ToxoDB tomcat instance and start them.

 Setup
 =====